ntrrgc/snorky/doc/datasync/intro.rst

   On the Snorky side, in order to work, the only thing that matters is that the change notifications arrive, no matter where they come from.

 * Write the :doc:`dealers <dealers>`.
 These are small Snorky classes that receive both the data change notifications and client subscriptions.
-They job is to match every change notification to the adequate subscripted clients.
+They job is to match every change notification to the adequate subscribed clients.

 * Make subscription endpoints in your web application.
 Browser clients cannot ask Snorky directly for a subscription.
 Instead, they should ask the server which has access to the database.
 It's the duty of this server to only allow subscriptions to data the client has access right to access.